1. Home

 It is essential to make sure that your portfolio is free of any errors, typos or grammatical mistakes.
 Not only will this give a wrong impression to potential employers, but it can also make you look unprofessional and sloppy.
 Make sure to take the time to thoroughly proofread your work before sending it out.

 In addition to checking for errors, you should also take a close look at the overall presentation of your portfolio.
-Is everything well organized and easy to understand?
+Is everything well organised and easy to understand?
 Does it flow smoothly from one section to the next?
 Are the visuals appealing and effective?
 Taking the time to edit and polish your portfolio will help ensure it makes a positive and lasting impression.

 Publish or share your portfolio